-Best snorkelling sites at Cape Range
+Best snorkelling and camping sites at Cape Range (part 2)

 Snorkelling at North Kurrajong in Cape Range National Park